Baileys Brownies (gluten-free option)

 Ingredients

 • Chocolate — you can use chocolate chips or chopped chocolate.
+Use dairy-free chocolate if you’re dairy-free.

-• Granulated sugar — you could use raw sugar, but I don’t think coconut sugar would be a good idea (I explain why below).
+• Granulated sugar — you could use raw sugar, but I don’t think coconut sugar would be a good idea.
+I explain why below.

 • Cream — I used whipping cream, but you could also use heavy cream if that’s what you have on hand.
-For dairy-free, I used coconut milk.
+For dairy-free, I used canned coconut milk.

 • Salt + baking powder + vanilla extract